Homie73/DC-Transit-Accesibility/README.md

 [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/drive/1Mjvh-2lFDfGABKqqv35_3ywh3KKxSPTk)

 ## Visual Outputs
 Some of our Visual outputs can be found in our Research Narrative.
-However, we created 40+ maps and charts to answer our research questions, which you can view below or download via this link.
+However, we created 40+ maps and charts to answer our research questions, which you can view or download via this [link](https://drive.google.com/drive/folders/1QlM0FtVWX3KdYZDRvoZBScZKJHNd1KAE?usp=drive_link).

 ## Interactive Web Application
 The final part of our project was to create an interactive platform to publish our findings.
 To achieve this goal, we used ArcGIS Online's Dashboard and Experience Builder.
-You can view this application via this link.
+You can view this application via this [link](https://experience.arcgis.com/experience/1999076bed3b41e1b2c42a0b4fc8dde2).

 ## What's next?
 Even though we found the answers to our research questions, many others were raised during this time.
 Hence, we decided to keep this research going and publicize this repository and our data to attract other interested researchers.